Blog Post

 Extending GDAP beyond CSPs: a strategic solution

 In response to these challenges, we have developed an extension to GDAP that makes it available to all Sentinel and Defender customers, including non-CSP organizations.
 This expansion enables both MSSPs and customers with multi-tenant organizational structures to establish secure, granular delegated access relationships directly through the Microsoft Defender portal.
-This will be available in public preview in April 2026.
+This is now available in public preview.

 The GDAP extension aligns with zero-trust security principles through a three-way handshake model requiring explicit mutual consent between governing and governed tenants before any relationship is established.
 This consent-based approach enhances transparency and accountability, reducing risks associated with broad, uncontrolled permissions.
 By integrating with Microsoft Defender, GDAP enables advanced threat detection and response capabilities across tenant boundaries while maintaining granular permission management through Entra ID roles and Unified RBAC custom permissions.